 The visor alert card should be attached to the driver's sun visor with a binder clip or elastic bands.

 When the officer approaches during a traffic stop, the motorist should:

 - Lower the sun visor;

-- Point to the visor card and then to his ear;
+- Point to the visor card and then to their ear;

 - Hand the card to the police officer;

-- Keep his hands on the steering wheel until the officer has had a chance to read the card.
+- Keep their hands on the steering wheel until the officer has had a chance to read the card.

 Obtaining a Visor Alert Card